jamiedraws/BEM/using-bem.md

 -   [x] Was I able to maintain your code?
     -   I could read and understand what your code was doing
 -   [x] Was I able to improve your code?
-    -   I replaced two selectors with class names and followed BEM to define their relationship
+    -   I replaced two selectors with class names and followed BEM to create a relationship
 -   [x] Was I able to extend your code with my own code?
     -   I introduced a new class name into the module